deniskyashif/blog/content/posts/on-recursive-functions.md

 \\[fact := \lambda n.(if \space (iszero \space n) \space 1 \space (mult \space n \space (fact \space (pred \space n)))) \\]

 This is the same as the JavaScript definition that we made above.
 Remember though - in &lambda;-calculus we **cannot make recursive calls**.
 So the definition above is not valid.
-That's where we're going to apply the Y-combinator, therefore, we have to define our \\(F\\) by slightly tweaking the above definition:
+That's where we're going to apply the Y combinator, therefore, we have to define our \\(F\\) by slightly tweaking the above definition:

 \\[ factStep := \lambda f.\lambda n. \space (iszero \space n) \space 1 \space (mult \space n \space (f \space (pred \space n))) \\]